vanBadAsselt/workshop-api-test-generator/workshop/assignment-1/README.md

 **HAR file too large:**
 - That's normal!
 HAR files include all content.
 Try it with the HAR file in this repo `assignment-1-capture.har`

+**AI generated broken code:**
+Try this prompt: "The test you generated has an error on line X. Can you fix it?"

 ## Next Steps